digital twins

 ATOM digital twin reflects complex interactions across the entire lifecycle of the gas turbine.
 Source: Anylogic.

-Supply chain simulation: bringing visibility to logistics
+Digital twin in supply chain: bringing visibility to logistics

 In September 2021, Google presented a new service that enables companies to build digital twins of their physical supply chains.
-The solution focuses on organizations in the retail sector, healthcare, manufacturing, and automotive industry.
+The solution focuses on organizations in the retail sector, healthcare, manufacturing, and automotive industries.
 It aggregates information from multiple sources into one place and helps customers get a complete and clear view of their logistics.

-Google claims that the DT paves the way to much faster data analysis: tasks that previously took up to two hours now take just a few minutes.
-With its fresh offering, the company is snapping at the heels of IBM, Amazon, and Microsoft, all of which launched supply chain and other digital twin options a little bit earlier.
+Google claims that the DT paves the way to much faster data analysis: Tasks that previously took up to two hours now take just a few minutes.
+With its fresh offering, the company is snapping at the heels of IBM, Amazon, and Microsoft, all of which launched supply chain and other digital twin options a little earlier.

-Urban planning: creating profiles of buildings to reduce energy consumption
+Digital twin in construction: creating profiles of buildings to reduce energy consumption

-Automatic Building Energy Modeling or AutoBEM for short enables the generating of digital twins for any building in the US.
-The project took the developers
+Automatic Building Energy Modeling, or AutoBEM for short, enables the generating of digital twins for any building in the US.
+The project took the developers from the Department of Energy’s Oak Ridge National Laboratory five years and became available in 2021.

 Once you understand what you are going to twin in the first place, the next steps may be the following.